 Note that we extend our prior conference publication~\cite{IRNet} that mainly concentrates on a binary neural network method.
 This paper further comprehensively studies the information loss of BNN from the perspective of mathematics and experience to comprehend the forward and backward propagation of BNN more deeply.
 Existing works lack the analysis and comprehension of the information loss in binarization, and the manual or fixed strategies are always applied to BNN but significant information loss still exists.
-Therefore, compared with the conference version, this manuscript further comprehensively studies the information loss problem in binarization, presents new distribution-sensitive improvements to the BNN, and compares the proposed method with more SOTA methods on more architectures.
-Specifically, \textbf{first}, we present a more in-depth analysis about the information loss in the forward and backward propagation in Sec.~\ref{DIRNet}.
-For the forward propagation, we provide a mathematically study about the effect of binarization errors on the global level, which further clarifies the motivation of the error minimization in our IMB.
-For the backward propagation, we show that the changes of weight distribution during BNN training may limit updating capability of BNNs with soft estimators. \textbf{Second}, we propose a novel DIR-Net with distribution-sensitive estimator DTE, which improves the backward propagation process.
+Therefore, compared with the conference version, this manuscript further comprehensively studies the information loss problem in binarization, presents new distribution-sensitive improvements to the BNN, and compares the proposed method with more SOTA methods on more architectures. \textbf{First}, we present a more in-depth analysis of the information loss in the forward and backward propagation in Sec.~\ref{DIRNet}. {For the forward propagation, we provide mathematical studies about the effect of both the information retention by weight balance and the binarization errors on the global level, which further clarifies the error minimization motivation of our IMB.} For the backward propagation, we show that the changes in weight distribution during BNN training may limit updating capability of BNNs with soft estimators. \textbf{Second}, we propose a novel DIR-Net with distribution-sensitive estimator DTE, which improves the backward propagation process.